JonKrone/FormFunnel/README.md

 > A simple, specialized electron app for quickly filling out common Form-fillable PDFs.

-We speed up your form filling by bringing data and forms right next to each other and keeping track of which forms you use for which data.
+We speed up your form filling by bringing data and forms together in one view and trying to be smart about which forms you want to fill.

 #### **Example**